13 minute read

 Home » Blog » US Independence: was it a good idea?

 I definitely have a foot in the US and UK.
 I’m a dual citizen.
-I’m CEO of a global company with makro operations in the UK and US.
-I play bass in a dance cover band which has both Brits and Americans and we play songs by US and UK artists; but only the songs that are popular here.
+I’m CEO of a global company with operations in the UK and US.
+I play bass in a dance cover band which has both British and American musicians so we play songs by US and UK artists; but only the songs that are popular here.
 Fun fact: The song that was successful for an artist in the UK is not necessarily the one that made it big in the US.

-So I thought it would be fun to reflect on why I call the US home and believe it is the best place to grow a technology business and how ti differes from the UK.
+So I thought it would be fun to reflect on why I call the US home and believe it is the best place to grow a technology business and how it differs from the UK.

 Rock star